Bobby Seagull

-Bobby Seagull (born 1984) is a mathematics teacher, broadcaster and writer.
+Jay Bobby Seagull (born 13 February 1984) is a British mathematics teacher, broadcaster and writer.
 He appeared on the television programme University Challenge in 2017, and in 2018 on Monkman & Seagull's Genius Guide to Britain.
 His second book, The Life-Changing Magic of Numbers, was published in 2018.

 Early life and education

 Seagull, the second of his parents' four sons all of whom were called Jay, grew up in the London Borough of Newham.
-His parents emigrated to East Ham from Kerala in India.
+His Malayali parents emigrated to East Ham from Kerala in India.
 He said on episode ten of The Answer Trap that "my first name is Jay because in my family there's a South Indian tradition, so Jay Dave, Jay Bobby, Jay John, Jay Thomas, and then my family name is Jose, from Kerala in South India".
 Asked by an interviewer in 2017 about his "pretty unusual" name, Bobby Seagull explained, "My dad was very taken by the book Jonathan Livingston Seagull".
 He attended St Michael's Primary School followed by St Bonaventure's in Upton Park.
 He is a fan of local football club West Ham United.

 When he was growing up, his father would take his boys regularly to East Ham Library, where Seagull was encouraged to find books that interested him.
 His headteacher was Michael Wilshaw.
-He saw an advertisement for sixth form scholarships at Eton College, and was successful in his application.
-Seagull started studying mathematics at the University of Oxford, but left his degree and graduated from Royal Holloway, University of London.
+After seeing an advertisement for sixth form scholarships at Eton College, he subsequently applied and studied at Eton.
+Seagull started studying mathematics at Lady Margaret Hall, University of Oxford, but left his degree and graduated from Royal Holloway, University of London.